-Authors believe that the results lend more support to link physical activity to obesity reduction.
-The American Physical Therapy Association strongly supports the promotion of physical activity, and the value of physical fitness to prevent obesity.
+The authors believe that the findings support a link between physical activity and obesity reduction.
+The American Physical Therapy Association encourages Americans to move more.
+APTA strongly supports the value of physical fitness to prevent obesity.

 Access other Did You Know pages.